MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

     - Enable RDP or SSH on the on-premises VM before migration.
     - Ensure that TCP and UDP rules are added for the **Public** profile.
-    - Check that RDP or SSH is allowed in the operating system firewall.
+    - Check that RDP or SSH connections are allowed in the operating system's firewall.

 1. For access over Site-to-Site VPN, they:

     - Enable RDP or SSH on the on-premises VM before migration.
-    - Check that RDP or SSH is allowed in the operating system firewall.
+    - Check that RDP or SSH is allowed in the operating system's firewall.
     - For Windows, set the operating system's SAN policy on the on-premises VM to **OnlineAll**.

 1. They install the Azure agent: